About Our Work

 - Client progress and outcomes recorded through observation, feedback and evaluation

 The charity was set up in 1997 by a group of patients at Highgate Mental Health Centre in North London to provide music activities on the wards.
-We now work in partnership with NHS in-patient and secondary mental health services and statutory and voluntary sector health and social care agencies across the UK to provide services for over 3,000 people in psychiatric hospitals and the community each year.
+We now work in partnership with NHS in-patient and secondary mental health services and statutory and voluntary sector health and social care agencies in London and various locations around the UK to provide services for over 3,000 people each year.

 Music and Mental Health